-In accordance with Act 89 and the Original Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT for Fiscal Year 2013-2014 through Fiscal Year 2021-2022 is \$450 million and, in accordance with Act 89, the Commission must pay at least \$30 million of such annual amount from current revenues with the remainder expected to be funded by bonds issued under the Subordinate Revenue Indenture (hereinafter defined).
+In accordance with Act 89 and the Original Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT for Fiscal Year 2013-2014 through Fiscal Year 2021-2022 is \$450 million and, in accordance with Act 89, the Commission must pay at least \$30 million of such annual amount from current revenues with the remainder expected to be funded by bonds issued under the Subordinate Indenture (hereinafter defined).
 Since 2017 and continuing through 2022, by policy the Commission has been providing and anticipates it will continue to provide \$50 million from current revenues to fund a portion of its annual payment to PennDOT.

 On July 31, 2018, the Commission and PennDOT executed Amendment Number Two to Lease and Funding Agreement (the "Amendment," and together with the Original Amended Funding Agreement, the "Amended Funding Agreement").
 Pursuant to the terms of the Amendment, the Commission and PennDOT agreed to extend the due date for the Commission's July 31, 2018 Annual Base Payment of \$50,000,000 and Annual Additional Payment of \$62,500,000 to October 31, 2018 or such later date in fiscal year ending June 30, 2019 as may be agreed to by the Commission and PennDOT.
 Further, the Commission and PennDOT agreed that the due date for any subsequent Annual Base Payment and Annual Additional Payment in the fiscal year ending June 30, 2019 may also be extended to any later date, not later than June 30, 2019, as may be agreed to by the Commission and PennDOT.
+By letter agreement from the Commission to PennDOT dated April 22, 2019, PennDOT confirmed and acknowledged that the due date for the Commission's July 31, 2018, October 31, 2018, January 31, 2019 and April 30, 2019 Annual Base Payments and Annual Additional Payments is extended to June 28, 2019 or such later date, not later than June 30, 2019, as the parties may mutually agree.